 SAE viscosity grade refers to how well an oil flows at various temperatures.
 API service categories involve a number of different tests that measure an oil’s ability to lubricate, clean, cool and protect internal engine components.
 ILSAC standards parallel API categories to a degree, but include an enhanced emphasis on fuel efficiency benefits.
 ACEA sequences are a series of standards for European cars that some consider more stringent than API and ILSAC requirements.

 In addition to the industry standards, almost every car and engine manufacturer has unique oil specifications that involve proprietary tests to ensure oils meet the specific requirements of their powerplants.
 These standards are listed in your owner’s manual, and only oils that meet those requirements (in addition to SAE, API, ILSAC and ACEA standards) should be used in the car.

 For example - after years of intensive research, Total and Suzuki teamed up in 2012 to reveal the best engine oil (Suzuki Genuine Oil) for our cars.
 SAE 5W30 synthetic engine oil variant (API rating of SG+) was unveiled as the recommended oil for most Suzuki cars, such as the Grand Vitara, Swift and Celerio.

 Using an oil that fails to meet a manufacturer’s specifications can result in engine wear or damage that will not be covered by the new-car warranty.
 So, that means you are responsible for making sure any oil put into your engine complies with the requirements as set forth in your owner’s manual.

 To keep your car running optimally, all Suzuki customers who are outside their service plan can book an express service at a Suzuki dealership and keep their car running smoother with genuine parts and expert knowledge.
-Customers who are within their service plan (or want a full service) can also book their next service online via the Suzuki website.
+If you are a customer looking to gain more of this expertise, visit the service and maintenance page.